 Fig. 7.
-Seed selection. (a) A live-scan partial print (height: 765 pixels, width: 717 pixels) from the thenar region, (b) first wave image, (c) reliability image (low gray value indicates high reliability), (d) reliable first waves, and (e) three seeds (two ridge regions and one crease region) extracted from (d).
+Stages in the region growing algorithm: (a) a live-scan partial print (height: 765 pixels, width: 717 pixels) from the thenar region, (b) first wave image, (c) six seeds overlaid on the gray image, (d) region grown from one seed which is a ridge region, (e) region grown from another seed which is a crease region, and (f) final region.